Official opening 25 August

 Due to high and sustained investments in its plastprintpack industry and its enormous expected population growth from currently 201 million to 411 million in 2050 (United Nations), it is all too likely that Nigeria will very soon become the number one in Africa for imports of any technology.
 A position the country is likely to take in the long term.

-Organized by the German trade show specialists fairtrade at the Landmark Centre on Lagos Victoria Island Annex on 24 to 26 March 2020, plastprintpack Nigeria is held in conjunction with agrofood Nigeria, Nigeria’s 6th International Trade Show on Agriculture, Food Processing & Packaging and Ingredients.
+Organized by the German trade show specialists fairtrade at the Landmark Centre on Lagos Victoria Island Annex, plastprintpack Nigeria is held in conjunction with agrofood Nigeria, Nigeria’s 6th International Trade Show on Agriculture, Food Processing & Packaging and Ingredients.

 Nigeria’s plastics industry is fast growing